foysalhossain12/Steganography-_CTF/README.md

 How to solve Challenge of Steganography ?

 Ok  , no problem .
-Follow the given below process >> Process for solving Steganography Challenges :
+Follow the given below process >>

+Process for solving Steganography image  Challenges :

 Step 1: check file type using  file command